 Start rating: ⭐⭐⭐⭐⭐

 One of the most powerful themes in Untamed is that you can live a life without regrets.
-It’s not an easy feat, but by following Glennon Doyle’s story and advice, it may be possible for others to find peace with themselves and their past mistakes.
-If this sounds like something you would want to read about too, click here to buy your copy today!
+It’s not an easy feat, but by following Glennon Doyle’s galvanizing wake-up call, it may be possible for others to find peace with themselves, their past mistakes, and the world’s expectations.
+If this sounds like something you would want to read about, too, click here to buy your copy today!

 Untamed is actually available on the Blinkist app, which is a great way to get a snapshot in less than 15 minutes to see if it's worth picking up.